sahilshahane/Calculator-with-GUI-using-Python/README.md

 This Project requiers PyQt5 module

-  If the Program doesn't run then try install the following pip module :-
+  If the Program doesn't run then try to run the follwing pip command in your command prompt/Terminal :-
   # pip install PyQt5

+The Calculator is caompactible with Both Linux and Windows \
 # WORK IN PROGRESS

 This Project was inspired by https://github.com/Uttkarsh09/3.14thon-PROjects/blob/master/calculator.py \